Privacy and Cookies Policy

 12.0 How to contact us

-For all regions other than UK and EU, if you wish to access or correct your personal information held by Accolade Wines, or to complain about a possible breach of privacy, enquiries should be directed to the Privacy Officer as follows:
+For all regions other than China, the UK and EU (see section 13 below for these regions), if you wish to access or correct your personal information held by Accolade Wines, or to complain about a possible breach of privacy, enquiries should be directed to the Privacy Officer as follows:

 BY EMAIL: firstname.lastname@example.org